 In this series, I dig a little deeper into the meaning of psychology-related terms.
 This week’s term is malingering.

-Most of us living with mental illness end up spending quite a bit of time trying to act as though we’re not mentally ill.
+Many of us living with mental illness spend quite a bit of time trying to pass as not mentally ill.
 However, sometimes when there’s sufficient incentive people will fake mental illness for secondary gain, and this is malingering.

-One area where this may turn up is in criminal justice and forensic psychiatric settings, where offenders may feign illness in an attempt to avoid consequences for their criminal behaviour.
+One area where this may turn up is in criminal justice and forensic psychiatric settings.
+Offenders may feign illness in an attempt to avoid consequences for their criminal behaviour.

 As a result, forensic mental health professionals must do some good detective work to differentiate genuine illness from malingering.